Romanian translation agency

 There are approximately 20 million potential customers in Romania alone, which means this could be an untapped market with great possibilities for your business.
 If you want to appeal to this new target market and draw attention to your business, the first step is easy: Get intercontact to translate your online shop or website into Romanian.

-How can a German to Romanian translation help you generate more profit?
+How can a German/English to Romanian translation help you generate more profit?

 E-commerce is witnessing rapid growth in Romania and is worth 6 billion euros overall.
 The main sources of e-commerce revenue in Romania are the fashion, electronics and media sectors.
 In 2020 – the year shaped by the coronavirus pandemic – a dramatic rise in e-commerce was seen all over the world, and Romania was no exception.
 Since then, we have seen a general upward trend in online purchases.
 Around 70% of the Romanian target group now shops online on a regular basis.
 Companies all over the world are recognising the potential to tap into new markets by internationalising their business through online retail, while more and more customers from around the globe are taking advantage of the benefits offered by borderless shopping.
 When you look at the buying power of Romanian customers, making the decision to add this new market to your portfolio is a no-brainer.
 As the sixth-most populous member state of the European Union, Romania is a market that should not be overlooked.